LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UnlockAccountByToken-put-">Auth Unlock Account by Access Token (PUT)</h4>
  This API is used to allow a customer with a valid access token to unlock their account provided that they successfully pass the prompted Bot Protection challenges.
 The Block or Suspend block types are not applicable for this API.
-For additional details see our Auth Security Configuration documentation.You are only required to pass the Post Parameters that correspond to the prompted challenges.<a href="https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-unlock-account-by-access-token/" target="_blank">More info</a>
+For additional details see our Auth Security Configuration documentation.You are only required to pass the Post Parameters that correspond to the prompted challenges.

 ```java